-The school district shall not dismiss any student without attempting to provide alternative educational services before dismissal proceedings, except where it appears that the student will create an immediate and substantial danger to self or to surrounding persons or property.
+The school district shall not dismiss any student without attempting to use nonexclusionary disciplinary policies and procedures before dismissal proceedings or pupil withdrawal agreements, except where it appears that the student will create an immediate and substantial danger to self or to surrounding persons or property.

-B. Violations leading to suspension, based upon severity, may also be grounds for actions leading to expulsion, and/or exclusion.
-A student may be dismissed on any of the following grounds:

-1. Willful violation of any reasonable School Board regulation, including those found in this policy;

-- 2. Willful conduct that significantly disrupts the rights of others to an education, or the ability of school personnel to perform their duties, or school sponsored extracurricular activities; or - 3.
-Willful conduct that endangers the student or other students, or surrounding persons, including school district employees, or property of the school.
+- B. Violations leading to suspension, based upon severity, may also be grounds for actions leading to expulsion, and/or exclusion.
+A student may be dismissed on any of the following grounds: - 1.
+Willful violation of any reasonable School Board regulation, including those found in this policy; - 2.
+Willful conduct that significantly disrupts the rights of others to an education, or the ability of school personnel to perform their duties, or school sponsored extracurricular activities; or - 3.
+Willful conduct that endangers the student or other students, or surrounding persons, including school district employees, or property of the school. - C. Disciplinary Dismissals Prohibited - 1.
+A pupil enrolled in the following is not subject to dismissals under the Pupil Fair Dismissal Act: - a. a preschool or prekindergarten program, including an early childhood family education, school readiness, school readiness plus, voluntary prekindergarten, Head Start, or other school-based preschool or prekindergarten program; or - b. kindergarten through Grade 3. - 2.
+This section does not apply to a dismissal from school for less than one school day, except as provided under Minnesota Statutes, chapter 125A and federal law for a student receiving special education services. - 3.
+Notwithstanding this section, expulsions and exclusions may be used only after resources outlined under Nonexclusionary discipline have been exhausted, and only in circumstances where there is an ongoing serious safety threat to the child or others.

-C. Suspension Procedures
+D. Suspension Procedures